Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Jimmy Butler included, will play at 8:30 PM on Sunday versus the Boston Celtics in the 2023 NBA Playoffs.
+Jimmy Butler and his Miami Heat teammates take the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.

-We're going to examine Butler's prop bets, using stats and trends to help you make good selections.
+If you'd like to place a bet on Butler's props, we break down his available ones, providing some stats and trends, below.

 Jimmy Butler Prop Bets vs. the Celtics